-However, before purchasing a plot of land and beginning the building process, you must first determine if you can before you even bid.
+However, before purchasing a plot of land and beginning the building process, you must determine if you can before bidding.

 It all starts with the master plan.
-Most cities and municipalities follow a comprehensive land plan that takes future land planning into account.
+Most cities and municipalities follow a comprehensive land plan that considers future land planning.
 In many cases, they’ve created an official map that outlines zoning, subdivision developments, street plans, public facilities, and other building regulations.

-The city or municipality will have been divided into zones – residential, commercial, and industrial.
+The city or municipality will be divided into residential, commercial, and industrial zones.

-All of these will affect what property you can buy and how you use that property.
+All these will affect what property you can buy and how you use that property.

 But there’s more.

-Not only must you take into account the type of building you are going to place on the property and how you’ll use it, you must also follow additional restrictions that will be unique to each municipality and area.
+Not only must you consider the building you will place on the property and how you’ll use it, you must also follow additional restrictions unique to each municipality and area.

 These restrictions may include:

-- Specific requirements to the type of buildings allowed
+- Specific requirements for the type of buildings allowed

 - Location of utility lines